belo32/hajjar.ca/README.md

 ## hajjar.ca ##

-I am setting up my personal website using jekyll and jekyll-bootstrap on gh-pages following http://jekyllbootstrap.com/usage/jekyll-quick-start.html
+My personal website or blog at http://hajjar.ca using jekyll and jekyll-bootstrap on gh-pages following http://jekyllbootstrap.com/usage/jekyll-quick-start.html